Arcane-404/poke-store/README.md

 [ **Come visit the Poké Store App** ][Site-Page]

 Enter the Poké Store, a checkout app that allows you to find the pokemon that is ready to add to favorites, add to cart, and order.
-We Built this app using React, Styled Components, and React Router.
+We Built this app using React, Sass, Styled Components, and React Router.
 It helped to modularize a clear workflow and to reduce the maintanance for styling.

 Enjoy the app 🔴⚪